ChrisDeFreitas/guitarjoe/README.md

 ## Updates

+#### 20220106:
+- removed unused modules
+- removed App.test.js because it was not used and causing false errors
+- HelpManager: internal linking bug fix
+- Help Data: updated
+- updated react Build and Start scripts with "--openssl-legacy-provider" for compatibility with Node.js v17

 #### 20220102:
+- Intervals: no longer coloring root note to simplify color coding
+- NoteButtons: changed precedence of coloring (from highest to lowest): filtered notes, intervals, chord shapes, inversions, triads, chords, scales
 - NoteButtons: refactored caption css
 - NoteButtons: clicking any part of caption's right-side will toggle data displayed
 - NoteButtons: root notes of scale triads and chord inversions  are now given the correct background color